Jo Munnik (she/her) is an internationally acclaimed documentary filmmaker, journalist and photographer from South Africa.

 Her career was forged in the high-stakes furnace of breaking news and investigative journalism.
 Whether managing the 24-hour production of the Oscar Pistorius trial or spearheading coverage of Nelson Mandela’s passing for Carte Blanche, Jo developed an early instinct for moving fast without losing the human heart of a story—foundations she sharpened further during her years as the staff Africa features producer for CNN International.

-Her portfolio spans the prestigious and the profound: from producing immersive 360° impact films for brands to directing SAFTA-nominated documentary series on youth culture, capturing wildlife from across Africa and filming and directing a BBC documentary exploring South Africa's illicit psychedelic therapies.
+Jo’s work is characterised by its immense versatility and creative breadth - from photography to cinematography, podcasts to print.
+Focusing on stories at the intersection of identity, conservation, and social justice - from producing immersive 360° impact films for brands to directing SAFTA-nominated documentary series on youth culture, capturing wildlife from across Africa for CNN, Disney+ and Nat Geo, writing for The Daily Maverick, producing podcasts and filming and directing a BBC documentary exploring South Africa's illicit psychedelic therapies.